When to use and when not to use a defibrillator

 Rent a defibrillator and receive training

 If you are looking for a defibrillator for your business or property, why not consider Defib Machines?
 For as little as £1 a day you can receive a full service, staff training, maintenance and battery management.
-Learn more about defibrillator costs.
+It’s also becoming increasingly commonplace among landlords to opt for AED property management contracts.

 If you would like to find out more regarding any of our products and services, please do not hesitate to get in touch.
 You can call Defib Machines directly on 0800 0852 733 or enter a few details to contact our team online.